-My favorite plugins were Emmet for faster coding purposes and plugin that automatically and smartly saves your unsaved files while you code.
+My favorite plugins were Emmet for faster coding purposes and a plugin that automatically and smartly saves your unsaved files while you code.
 This was making the coding process much easier and more comfortable.

-To sum up
+To sum up.

-Visual Studio Code
+Visual Studio Code.

-Few years earlier I noticed that Microsoft released VSC IDE and I found it awesome.
+A few years earlier I noticed that Microsoft released VSC IDE and I found it awesome.
 I think it is much better software than Brackets so I switch to it without regret.

-IntelliJ from Jet Brains
+IntelliJ from Jet Brains.

 IntelliJ is available in two versions.
 Commercial and Community Edition.
 The first one is paid version and the second, I use, is for free and for learning Java purposes.

-As far as I know, Jet Brains is making the best IDEs on the market right now not only for Java but also for Python, PHP, Ruby, JS and more.
+As far as I know, Jet Brains is making the best IDEs on the market right now not only for Java but also for Python, PHP, Ruby, JS, and more.
 I find using IntelliJ the most comfortable IDE for learning and using Java language.

 IntelliJ comes with two default themes: Light One and Dark Dracula.
-Like almost all developers I prefer to use dark theme.
+Like almost all developers I prefer to use a dark theme.
 I am not sure if you can change default themes to other ones like in previous IDEs.

-At the end
+At the end.

-This blog post is mainly for those who just start to code.
+This blog post is mainly for those who have just started to code.
 If someone doesn’t know any IDE or still code in Notepad++ I think it is time to switch to one of those IDEs listed above.
 If you can manage I strongly recommend software from Jet Brains but Brackets or VSC will do as well.